Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 The classic version of the card suggests victory was made possible because of the leadership of the figure on the horse.
 This person could organize a strategy and could outmaneuver the enemy.
 The person on the horse represents the mobilization of forces, whether literal or figurative.

-The laurel wreath is often depicted on a Six of Wands card.
+The laurel wreath is often depicted on this card.
 It is a symbol of triumph.
 Laurel wreaths appear on tarot cards to indicate celebrations, excitement, and victories.
 Overall, the Six of Wands is seen as a positive card.
 It is usually associated with celebrations and successful strategies and is thought to be a positive sign in love or career readings.

 Completion, victory, good news, accomplishment, triumph, success, reward, recognition, public display, progress, confidence, courage, strength, honor.